 Any of the Authority’s or its committees, sub-committees, joint committees, or joint sub-committees;

-Any of the Authority’s advisory groups, forums, working parties and panels

 In this Code “relevant authority” has the meaning given to it by section 27(6) of the Localism Act 2011.

 Scope

 You must comply with this Code whenever you act, claim to act or give the impression you are acting in your official capacity as a Member of the Authority.